 | Above 70 | 7.5% | 5% | 12.5% |

-- Annual Salary Ceiling: The annual salary ceiling remains at $102,000, capping the total amount of Ordinary Wages and Additional Wages that attract CPF contributions each year.
+- Annual salary ceiling: SGD 102,000.
+This caps the total Ordinary and Additional Wages that attract CPF in a year.

 How to Calculate CPF Contributions